 Why are you using EnCue at this concert?

-Half Six Fix is our new concert format, and we wanted to try out some new ways to present the music and provide a different experience to the standard evening concerts.
+We wanted to try out some new ways to present the music and provide a different experience to the standard evening concerts.
 This includes:

 - having only one piece of music and no interval